EliLillyCo/LillyMol/README_OSX.md

 3. Enter the root directory of the code

+4. Update the path for the zlib in the makefile.public.OSX-gcc-8

+5. Run makeall_osx.sh (Skip rest of the steps if you run this command)

-4. Export compilers
+6. Export compilers
  * `export CC=gcc-8`
  * `export CXX=g++-8`
  * `export FC=gfortran-8`

-5. Export the UNAME for makefile
+7. Export the UNAME for makefile
- * `export UNAME="OSX-gcc-8"`
+ * `export UNAME=OSX-gcc-8`

-6. Run makeall.sh (Skip step 7 if you run this command)

-7. Alternatively, you can run following commands:
+8. Alternatively, you can run following commands:
 ```bash
     make veryclean
     make copy_include